commercialhaskell/stack/doc/GUIDE.md

 on the command line.

-_Duplicate package names_: If multiple packages under the directory tree have same name, stack init will report those and automatically ignore one of them.
+_Duplicate package names_: If multiple packages under the directory tree have same name, `stack init` will report those and automatically ignore one of them.

-_Ignore subdirectories_: By default stack init searches all the subdirectories for `.cabal` files.
+_Ignore subdirectories_: By default `stack init` searches all the subdirectories for `.cabal` files.
 If you do not want that then you can use `--ignore-subdirs` command line switch.

-_Cabal warnings_: stack init will show warnings if there were issues in reading a cabal package file.
+_Cabal warnings_: `stack init` will show warnings if there were issues in reading a Cabal package file.
 You may want to pay attention to the warnings as sometimes they may result in incomprehensible errors later on during dependency solving.

-_Package naming_: If the `Name` field defined in a cabal file does not match with the cabal file name then `stack init` will refuse to continue.
+_Package naming_: If the `Name` field defined in a Cabal file does not match with the Cabal file name then `stack init` will refuse to continue.

-_Cabal install errors_: stack init uses `cabal-install` to determine external dependencies.
-When cabal-install encounters errors, cabal errors are displayed as is by stack init for diagnostics.
+_Cabal install errors_: `stack init` uses `cabal-install` to determine external dependencies.
+When `cabal-install` encounters errors, Cabal errors are displayed as is by `stack init` for diagnostics.

-_User warnings_: When packages are excluded or external dependencies added stack will show warnings every time configuration file is loaded.
+_User warnings_: When packages are excluded or external dependencies added Stack will show warnings every time configuration file is loaded.
 You can suppress the warnings by editing the config file and removing the warnings from it.
 You may see something like this: